mushfiq814/filemaker-script-convert-from-xml/readme.md

 ## Sample File

 There is a sample xml file at `./sample/script.xml`.
-To excute the script on the sample file, use the following npm script:
+To execute the script on the sample file, use the following npm script:

 ```sh
 $ npm run sample